 An exciting performing of baritone hits.
 Legendary Geord Ots performs Mozart, Verdi, Bizet, Rubinstein, Kálmán, Lehár, Ernesaks… in Estonian, Italian, Russian and German.
 Restored archive recordings.
-DVD will be released in September 2016 in co-operation with Estonian Public Broadcasting and Estonian National Opera.
+Released in September 2016 in co-operation with Estonian Public Broadcasting and Estonian National Opera.

 |1||M. Leigh||Man of La Mancha||The Impossible Dream||2:25|